 It might suggest some superhumans or human-like aliens wandering around the earth at the time.
-According to Chinese mythology, prehistorical China was a multi-civilization paradise with immortals and humans lived together. 😉
+According to Chinese mythology, prehistorical China was a multi-civilization paradise with immortals and humans living together. 😉

 The Carved Stones in the Walls

-Another interesting feature with the buildings in Shimao is a large number of carved stones used in the walls.
-The images of the carving include the strange human faces and aminals.
+Another interesting feature of the buildings in Shimao is the large number of carved stones used on the walls.
+The images of the carving include strange human faces and aminals.

 A pair of fish carved on a stone for a building wall.